Tits metric: Definition of the Tits metric

 First we define an angle between boundary points with respect to a point p in X. For any two boundary points $\xi_1, \xi_2$ in ∂X, take the two geodesic rays c1, c2 issuing from p corresponding to the two boundary points respectively.
 One can define an angle of the two rays at p called the Alexandrov angle.
-Intuitively, take the triangle with vertices p, c1(t), c2(t) for a small t, and construct a triangle in the flat plane with the same side lengths as this triangle.
+Intuitively, take the triangle with vertices p, c1(t), c2(t) for a small t, and construct a triangle in the flat plane with the same side lengths as this triangle (see comparison triangle).
 Consider the angle at the vertex of the flat triangle corresponding to p.
 The limit of this angle when t goes to zero is defined as the Alexandrov angle of the two rays at p.
 (By definition of a CAT(0) space, the angle monotonically decreases as t decreases, so the limit exists.)
-Now we define $\angle_p(\xi_1, \xi_2)$ to be this angle.
+Now define $\angle_p(\xi_1, \xi_2)$ to be this angle.